Let’s start with the beginning:

 The team at Preciate provides an interesting diagram about how we can visualize the role of culture, relationships, and recognition at work.

 5. Increased level of feedback from the employees

 An engaged employee will have a constant desire for improvement on a personal and organizational level.
-Therefore, they will actively participate in meetings and will provide feedback for possible innovation and improvement.
+Therefore, they will actively participate in meetings and will provide positive and constructive feedback for possible innovation and improvement.

-Engaged employees are of great help for the others, not so highly motivated.
+Engaged employees are of great help to others, not so motivated.
 Why?
 Because they bring a certain energy to their work every moment of the day to act as motivators for all the others.

 Your most engaged employees are more likely to participate actively in training, which can convince others to do it.

 Another critical factor is that through engagement, you will also lower the risk of burnout.